FrHassan/Assessing-DDD-based-Microservices-Architectures/README.md

 **Note**: _Neo4j Bloom_ will give you the possibility to explore and visualize your graph interactively.
 You can use it to provide a visual representation of your graph.

-## Your contribution

-This repository functions as an open invitation extended to all practitioners, inviting them to actively contribute with their own microservices projects.
-We strongly urge you to join the community and share your valuable applications, playing a crucial role in the advancement of microservices architecture.

-To disseminate your project, kindly adhere to the guidelines presented in the [_Project Analysis - Analysis Process_](https://github.com/FrHassan/MicroservicesProjects#analysis-process) section for project analysis.
-Subsequently, we request that you furnish, to the best of your ability, the specified information type outlined in the provided table.

-Another important piece of information is the name you want to be known with, in order to leave your mark as a participant in this work (^-^).

-All data must be sent to at least one of the following emails:
-* HASSAN FARSI : <farsi.hassan@inpt.ac.ma> | <farsihassan.ing@gmail.com>
-* ALLAKI DRISS : <d.allaki@inpt.ac.ma>

 ## References